SyamimZamri/QR-Code-Component/README.md

 - [Author](#author)

 ## Overview
 This is the solution to my first challenge from frontendmentor where I have applied my basic HTML and CSS knowledge.
-I have not learned about building responsive layouts yet so this is not applied.

 ### Links